-A joint stock company is required to outline the decisions made by the board of directors with respect to its internal control system and outline the implementation of the internal control system in its annual business report.
+A joint stock company is required to outline the decisions made by the board of directors with respect to its internal control system and the implementation of the internal control system in its annual business report.
 The internal control system is audited by statutory auditors and the board of statutory auditors.
+Under the TSE Regulations, each listed company must describe its basic policy and implementation status of the internal control system in a corporate governance report as well.

-Contributed by: Hiroshi Mitoma, Tomohiko Iwasaki, Akemi Suzuki and Kosuke Hamaguchi Nagashima Ohno & Tsunematsu
+Contributed by: Hiroshi Mitoma, Tomohiko Iwasaki, Akemi Suzuki and Kosuke Hamaguchi, Nagashima Ohno & Tsunematsu